BladeRunnerJS/brjs-site/README.md

 ### Prerequisites

-Ruby must be installed.
-See the [ruby-lang.org downloads section](https://www.ruby-lang.org/en/downloads/).
+The instructions assume that Ruby is installed and on your [PATH](http://en.wikipedia.org/wiki/PATH_\(variable\)).
+See the [ruby-lang.org downloads section](https://www.ruby-lang.org/en/downloads/) for more information.

 ### Running the website